 Topics in multivariable calculus related to differentiation and integration.
 Sequences, series, and Taylor approximations.

 Prerequisite: MATH 122 or by permission.

 222 Calculus IV, Vector Calculus.
-May Term (3).

 Investigation of vector calculus with an emphasis on applications in physics.
 Parametrized curves and surfaces; vector fields; line integrals and Green's Theorem; flux integrals; divergence and curl; the Divergence Theorem and Stokes's Theorem.
-Prerequisite: MATH 221.
-Offered as needed.

 231 Introduction to Modeling.
-Fall (4), Spring (4).

 Investigation of the process of modeling.
 Special emphasis placed on how to build, test, and refine models; how to analyze assumptions and results; and defining model limitations.
 Deterministic and stochastic models, rate equations and population dynamics, and statistical analysis.
 Final project tied to outside interests.

 Prerequisite: MATH 119 or MATH 121 or MATH 122 or MATH 221 or by permission.

 Cross-listed with EVST.

 235 Differential Equations.
-Spring (4).

 Differential equations theory and applications.
 First-order linear and nonlinear differential equations with analytic and numerical techniques.
 Higher-order linear differential equations and complex algebra.
 Phase trajectory and stability analysis.
 Systems of linear differential equations with constant coefficients.
 Matrix methods, Gauss-Jordan, and iterative techniques.
-Prerequisite: MATH 221.

 241 Linear Algebra.
-Spring (4).

 Study of vector spaces.
 Topics include systems of linear equations, matrices, the geometry of vectors, vector spaces, linear transformations, eigenvalues and eigenvectors, determinants, and selected applications.
-Prerequisite: MATH 221.

 245 Number Theory/History of Mathematics.
-Spring (4).

 Study in two related areas: number theory and history of mathematics.
 Number theory topics include primes, Diophantine equations, congruences, number theoretic functions, modern applications, and unsolved problems of number theory.
 Readings include both primary and secondary historical sources.

 Prerequisite: MATH 201 or MATH 204.
 MATH 241 strongly recommended.
-Offered in alternate years.

 251 College Geometry.
-Fall (4).

 A modern approach to classical geometries such as Euclidean, non-Euclidean, and projective.
 Sets, logic, and synthetic and analytic proof techniques in geometry are studied.

 Prerequisite: MATH 201 or 204.

-MATH 241 strongly recommended.
-Offered in alternate years.
+Recommended: MATH 241 strongly recommended.